vijaypadala/Flask-Basic-Intermediate-Advance-Project-Information/README.md

   - Basic understanding of backend
        ##### Backend we are using Mysql as a database
+       - Install mysql if not present, if your using docker as service can run the command directly

 ### Things we are using in flask
 Maintained code more user-friendly related things